DarkMaff00/PythonProjects/README.md

     popular news about share creator).
 32. Habit Tracker (Creating your habit tracker graph with pixela API)
 33. Workout Tracker (Saves your workout exercises in your Google Drive Sheet)
+34. FlightDealerFinder (Fetches your destination cities and max price from Google Sheet by Sheety, compares prices with cheapest options from Tequila API and if some is cheaper sends you SMS alert by Twilio)